AMarinhoSN/academic-kickstart/content/home/about.en.md

 +++

-# Biography
+# Hi,

-Antonio Marinho is a postdoctoral research assistant at [Laboratory of Structural Bioinformatics](https://lbs.cent.uw.edu.pl/), [CeNT-UW](https://cent.uw.edu.pl/en/).
-His main research interest is to explore new mathematical and computational methods to solve biomedical and biotechnological challenges (check the project tab).
-He is also the host of [PODEntender](podentender.com), a science popularization podcast.
+I am a postdoctoral research assistant at [Laboratory of Structural Bioinformatics](https://lbs.cent.uw.edu.pl/), [CeNT-UW](https://cent.uw.edu.pl/en/) and my main research interest is to explore new mathematical and computational methods to solve biomedical and biotechnological challenges (check [my projects](#projects)).
+Also, I believe science should be accessible to everyone and that's why I am part of  [PODEntender](https://podentender.com/), a science popularization podcast.